 This function applies to numeric values and represents the absolute difference between two numbers |X - Y| with a similarity range of [0, infinity].

 When you specify this function for an attribute in the unified dataset, Tamr Core automatically casts strings to floats or doubles.

 This function applies to numeric values and represents the relative difference between two numbers (1 - | X - Y | / max(|X|, |Y|)) with a similarity range of [0, 1].
 When x and y are both zero, similarity is 1.

 These functions apply to geospatial values and represent the distance between two objects.
 See Similarity Metrics for Geospatial Data.

-Tamr Core handles null values, such as record pairs in a mastering project with either (null, null) or (value, null) separately from cases in which the values being compared are different or similar non-null values.
+Tamr Core handles null values, such as record pairs in a mastering project where the values being compared for an attribute are either (null, null) or (value, null), separately from cases in which the values being compared are not null.

-The training that curators provide to supervised learning models determines how these cases are handled.
+The training that verifiers provide to supervised learning models determines how these cases are handled.
 For example:

-- If you label a record pair with (null, null) or (value, null) as a matching pair, the model predicts similar cases as matches.
+- If you label a record pair that has (null, null) or (value, null) for an attribute as a matching pair, the model predicts similar cases as matches.

-- If you label a record pair with (null, null) or (value, null) as a non-matching pair, the model predicts similar cases as no matches.
+- If you label a record pair that has (null, null) or (value, null) for an attribute as a non-matching pair, the model predicts similar cases as no matches.

 Note: The model does not distinguish between (null, null) and (value, null).